Airport of the Pacific | |

 Pushpin Label: | Conchagua |

-The Airport of the Pacific (Spanish; Castilian: Aeropuerto del Pacífico)[2] is a planned joint-use civilian international airport and military base that will be located in Conchagua, El Salvador, and will serve the city of La Unión and the planned Bitcoin City.
-The airport was proposed by Salvadoran President Nayib Bukele during his 2019 presidential campaign as a part of his "Plan Cuscatlán" and construction was approved by the Legislative Assembly on 26 April 2022.
-Terraforming began in March 2023.
+The Airport of the Pacific (es|Aeropuerto del Pacífico)[1] is a planned joint-use civilian international airport and military base that will be located in Conchagua, El Salvador.
+It will serve the city of La Unión and the planned Bitcoin City.
+The airport was proposed by Salvadoran president Nayib Bukele during his 2019 presidential campaign as a part of his Cuscatlán Plan and construction was approved by the Legislative Assembly on 26 April 2022.
+Preliminary terraforming began in March 2023 and construction is planned to begin in December 2024.

-On 9 March 2020, the Salvadoran government began an international public offering, titled the "Pacific Airport Project," to foreign companies to study the design of the airport.
-In total, 44 companies in total showed interest in the project; of the 44 companies, 11 presented their economic models to the Salvadoran government.[4]
+On 9 March 2020, the Salvadoran government began an international public offering, titled the "Pacific Airport Project", to foreign companies to study the design of the airport.
+In total, 44 companies in total showed interest in the project; of the 44 companies, 11 presented their economic models to the Salvadoran government.[5]

 On 24 February 2022, the government was given an economic and financial report for the airport by Peyco-ALBEN 4000 Consortium, an air transportation company.
 The report estimated that the airport would create 4,700 new jobs in its first year of operation.
-The plan also estimated that within its first 10 years of operation, the airport would accommodate between 1 and 3 million passengers and around 18,000 aircraft movements.[5]
-Federico Anliker, the president of the (CEPA) also estimated that the airport's construction would create over 23,700 new jobs.
-In March 2022, CEPA confirmed that the airport would be located in Conchagua, a municipality of the La Unión department just south of the city of La Unión.[6]
+The plan also estimated that within its first 10 years of operation, the airport would accommodate between 1 and 3 million passengers and around 18,000 aircraft movements.
+Federico Anliker, the president of the (CEPA) also estimated that the airport's construction would create over 23,700 new jobs.[6]
+In March 2022, CEPA confirmed that the airport would be located in the Condadillo Spanish; Castilian: [[Hamlet (place)|caserío]] of Conchagua, a district in the La Unión department just south of the city of La Unión and the planned Bitcoin City.[7]
+[8] The residents of Condadillo and the nearby Spanish; Castilian: caserío of Flor de Mangle will be relocated due to the airport's construction.[9]

 On 25 April 2022, the Legislative Assembly's Economic Commission approved a law that would authorize the construction of the airport.[10]
 On 26 April 2022, the Legislative Assembly approved the law the Economic Commission approved the day prior, officially authorizing the construction of the airport.
 The law, titled the "Law for the Construction, Administration, Operation, and Maintenance of the Airport of the Pacific", passed with 67 of the 84 votes in favor.
 According to the Legislative Assembly, nine locations were considered; six were eliminated due to the perceived difficulty that would face aircraft landings, and the Legislative Assembly settled on construction at the selected site to minimize its effect on the environment.[11]